bcrist/microbe/readme.md

 The clock config struct may also contain fields for configuring low-power modes or other power-related features.

 ### UARTs
 Chip implementations may provide one or more UART implementations that allow `std.io` streams to be used.
-If there is only one implementation, `chip.uart.Uart` should be a function that takes a comptime configuration struct and returns an implementation struct.
+If there is only one implementation, `chip.uart.UART` should be a function that takes a comptime configuration struct and returns an implementation struct.
 If multiple implementations are provided via separate constructor functions.

 The recommended names and types for some common configuration options are: